jaspector

 The permittee must notify CID at least 48 hours before the inspection.
 Work to be inspected must be accessible and exposed; work must NOT be covered until inspected and approved.

-Typical inspection sequence: Typical inspection sequence: See CID sequence in Unincorporated Colfax County section.
+Typical sequence: Typical inspection sequence: See CID sequence in Unincorporated Colfax County section.
 Before the framing inspection, the applicant must provide a survey of the lot showing the actual location of the finished exterior wall to verify that the structure is placed in accordance with the approved plans and setbacks.

 Building permits are required for new construction, additions, alterations, demolitions, and for work affecting electrical, plumbing, and mechanical systems.
 Fences, walls, decks, and accessory structures typically require permits; confirm with Planning and Zoning.

+Building permit fees in Angel Fire, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Sliding scale based on project construction valuation.
 Approximate benchmarks (from published guidance; verify current schedule with village): $300,000 home: approximately $2,000 in building permit fees (includes plan review charge); $1,000,000 home: approximately $5,000+ in building permit fees.
 Fee is charged on a tiered valuation-based scale..
 Plan check fee: Included within the building permit fee structure (not separately itemized).

-1. Contact Village of Angel Fire Planning and Zoning at (575) 377-3232 Ext.
+To apply for a building permit in Angel Fire, NM, follow these steps: 1.
+Contact Village of Angel Fire Planning and Zoning at (575) 377-3232 Ext.
 107 to discuss your project and confirm permit requirements before preparing documents.
 2. If your property is within an Angel Fire Resort HOA subdivision governed by the Angel Fire Environmental and Architectural Control Committee (AFECC / EACC), you must obtain AFECC approval BEFORE submitting to the village.
 Do not begin site clearing or construction until both the AFECC and the Village have approved.
 3. Download and complete the Building Permit Application.
 Submit the following documents: Application for Building Permit, property survey (survey of the lot showing actual location of the finished exterior wall is required before framing inspection to verify setbacks), copy of the Warranty Deed (proof of ownership), site plan with direction notation (north arrow, lot boundaries, setbacks, access, etc.), two sets of construction plans (floor plans, elevations indicating height of each side and roof pitch, sections, structural details), and performance deposit.
 4. Submit complete application package to Village Hall in person or as directed.
 5. Await village zoning review.
 Projects requiring Planning and Zoning Commission review are placed on the monthly agenda (first Thursday of the month, 5:00 PM).
 6. Upon village approval, apply to CID for the New Mexico State Building Permit.
 CID for Angel Fire can be reached at (505) 476-4700 (Santa Fe CID office).
 7. Once both village and CID permits are issued, post permits on the job site.
 8. Schedule CID inspections.
 The village may also conduct its own site visits for zoning compliance.
 9. Right-of-Way Encroachment Permit: A Village Right of Way Encroachment Permit is required prior to construction of a road approach / driveway onto any property in the village.
 Contact Village Hall at (575) 377-3232.
 10. Obtain Certificate of Occupancy from CID upon completion.

-Inspections can be scheduled via: CID Santa Fe office: (505) 476-4700, CID toll-free: (877) 243-0979, CID inspection request.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Angel Fire, NM via: CID Santa Fe office: (505) 476-4700, CID toll-free: (877) 243-0979, CID inspection request.
 The permittee must notify CID at least 48 hours before the inspection.
 Work to be inspected must be accessible and exposed; work must NOT be covered until inspected and approved..

-Other cities in Colfax County
+Other jurisdictions in Colfax County.

-View all Colfax County jurisdictions →
+All Colfax County jurisdictions →